Atlas ai backtesting agent

 More context: Chatting with Atlas (model selector and sessions).

-Practical habit: When you move on to a new topic or a new search and the sidebar thread is already huge, click New Chat instead of continuing forever in the same session.
-You keep older chats in the list if you need them; you are not deleting your account—just starting a clean context so the next questions do not drag an unrelated novel of messages into every reply.
+Practical habit: When you move to a new topic or a new strategy search and the current thread is already long, click New Chat instead of continuing in the same session.
+Your older chats remain available; starting a new chat simply creates a clean context for the next task.

-Combine that with specific first messages (asset, timeframe, indicator, goal) so Atlas needs fewer clarification rounds—see Prompting tips and Finding strategies.
+Combine that with specific first messages—including the asset, timeframe, indicator, conditions, and objective—so Atlas needs fewer clarification rounds.
+See Prompting Tips and Finding Strategies for more guidance.

 Quick checklist: (1) Prefer Atlas Lite for simple jobs.
 (2) Use New Chat for unrelated questions after a long thread.
 (3) Put the important constraints in message one.